corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 Package: com.r3.corda.ledger.utxo.chainable

-The Chainable API provides the component model for designing chainable states and contracts.
+The Chainable API provides the component model for designing chainable {{< tooltip >}}states{{< /tooltip >}} and contracts.
 Chainable states represent strictly linear state chains, where every state in the chain points to the previous state in the chain.
 This could be thought of as a similar concept to a blockchain, where each new block points to the previous block.

 #### Designing Chainable States